Article Snapshot

 Cryptocurrency

-The most widely known use case is digital money.
+In addition, the most widely known use case is digital money.

 For example, common crypto networks include: